strangetom/ingredient-embeddings/README.md

 # Recipe Ingredient Embeddings

-Word embeddings model trained on recipe ingredients.
+A word embeddings model trained on recipe ingredients.

 This repository contains the code used to train an embeddings model specifically for use with recipe ingredients.
-The [floret](https://github.com/explosion/floret) library is used to create the embeddings using the recipe in the [RecipeNLG](https://www.kaggle.com/datasets/saldenisov/recipenlg/data) corpus.
+The [floret](https://github.com/explosion/floret) library is used to create the embeddings using the recipes in the [RecipeNLG](https://www.kaggle.com/datasets/saldenisov/recipenlg/data) corpus.

 The code here should be readily adaptable to using other libraries to create the embeddings model, such as FastText or Word2Vec.